protobufjs/protobuf.js/README.md

 A protobuf implementation on top of [ByteBuffer.js](https://github.com/dcodeIO/ByteBuffer.js) including a .proto parser, reflection, message class building and simple encoding and decoding in plain JavaScript.
 No compilation step required, works out of the box on .proto files.
+It's also used for the cross-platform multiplayer component in [eSoccer](http://www.esoccer.me), a cross-platform multiplayer HTML5 game developed at [University of Applied Sciences Bonn](http://www.h-brs.de).

 Builder
 -------